RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Experiment

 Refer to Appendix \ref{pipeline} for details of the pipeline.

-\textbf{SWE-bench-Live on Multiple Languages}.
-This subset is hereafter referred to as SWE-bench-Live/MultiLang.
+\textbf{SWE-bench-Live on Multiple Languages} (SWE-bench-Live/MultiLang).
 It includes tasks in C/C++, C\#, Java, Golang, JavaScript/TypeScript (JS/TS) and Rust.
-Due to resource and time limitations, we focus on pull requests from July and August 2025, yielding 413 task instances from 234 repositories—surpassing the original SWE-bench-Multilingual benchmark (300 instances from 41 repos).
-Building multilingual tasks is significantly more challenging than single-language (e.g., Python) tasks, which RepoLaunch now automates at scale.
+Due to resource and time constraints, we sampled pull requests in July-August 2025 and March-April 2026, yielding 612 task instances from 303 repositories --- surpassing the original SWE-bench-Multilingual benchmark (300 instances from 41 repos), whose smaller dataset size shows the difficulty of manually building multi-language repos other than Pythons.

-\textbf{SWE-bench-Live for Windows-Specific Tasks.} This subset is hereafter referred to as SWE-bench-Live/Windows.
-It includestasks in Python, C/C++, C\#, Java, Go, JS/TS, and Rust.
-Prior benchmarks focused only on Linux environments, limiting their ability to capture Windows-specific issues.
-We crawled issues from January to December 2025 and, after LLM filtering, retained 507 Windows-specific problems.
-We randomly sampled 400 for evaluation.
-This subset tests agents’ ability to operate in Windows environments and handle platform-specific code.
+\textbf{SWE-bench-Live for Windows-Specific Tasks} (SWE-bench-Live/Windows).
+It includes tasks in Python, C/C++, C\#, Java, Go, JS/TS, and Rust.
+Prior benchmarks focused only on Linux environments, lacking evaluation on Windows-specific issues and Windows command line operations.
+Recent leakage and accidental deletion of user data by agents such as OpenClaw \citep{openclaw} further highlight the significance of Windows-specific ability.
+We crawled and sampled 500 Windows specific issues from January to December 2025.

-\textbf{Evaluation of SWE agents on SWE-bench-Live / MultiLang \& Windows}.
-To assess the utility our of RepoLaunch datasets, we also evaluate some popular SWE agents and latest LLMs on the tasks created, delivering new insights to the community on the latest progress of SWE agents and LLMs.
-For agent and LLM choices, refer to Appendix \ref{sec:model_agent_choice}.
-Since SWE-agent, OpenHands and ClaudeCode do not support Windows containers, we implemented a minimal Windows-compatible agent equipped with the same toolset as SWE-agent and OpenHands, named as Win-agent for Windows benchmarking.
+\textbf{Evaluation of LM agents on SWE-bench-Live / MultiLang \& Windows}.
+To assess the utility of RepoLaunch datasets, we also evaluate some popular SWE agents (the open-source SWE-agent \citep{yang2024swe}, OpenHands \citep{wang2024openhands} and close-source ClaudeCode \citep{claudecode}) and latest LMs (GPT-5.5-Medium, GPT-5.2-Medium, Claude-4.5-Sonnet, Gemini-3-flash, Deepseek-v4-Pro, Deepseek-v3.1-terminus) on the tasks created, delivering new insights to the community on the latest progress of SWE agents and LMs.
+Agentless \citep{xia2024agentless} was not evaluated as it only supports Python; Kimi \citep{team2025kimi} was not evaluated due to its extremely low rate limit.
+Since the three agents do not support Windows containers, we implemented a minimal Windows-compatible agent equipped with the same toolset as SWE-agent and OpenHands, named as Win-agent for Windows benchmarking.
 The max step of rollout for these agents is set at 100.